 While the intrigue of a chapel of bones lures many to Evora, this old city has plenty to offer.
 We found 30 fascinating things to do in Evora, and most of them are free or nearly free.
 It’s a town designated as a UNESCO World Heritage site and filled with medieval architecture and ancient Roman history.

 1. Begin in Giraldo Square, at the centre of the old historic town, overlooked by Saint Anton’s Church.
 From here, you can walk to just about everywhere featured on this page.

-2. Stop by the office of tourism and pick up a map, get ideas, book a hotel (if you didn’t come prepared), or fill your water bottle.
+2. Stop by the office of tourism and pick up a map, get ideas, book one of the Evora hotels (if you didn’t come prepared), or fill your water bottle (for free).

 3. Take an English (or other) speaking self-guided audio tour of the main city sites.
 The headsets are available at the tourism office for only 2 Euros each.

 4. Hang out with the men who seem to enjoy this corner of Giraldo Square.